This section is designed to provide realtors with assistance.

 Answer: There is no time limit on the validity and applicability of the engineer’s written report or the core test with regard to satisfying this requirement.

-Question: With regard to the February 1, 2019 date...what if a buyer or seller gets a visual examination conducted by a CT-licensed professional engineer, and that engineer’s report indicates that the foundation in question has no visual deterioration or any sign of impairment due to the presence of pyrrhotite (in other words, a CFSIC severity class code 1).
-Does that mean that a core test must be conducted immediately after the engineer’s determination in order for that foundation to be eligible, later, for a CFSIC claim?
+Question: With regard to the February 1, 2019 date...what if a buyer or seller gets a visual examination conducted by a CT-licensed professional engineer or a CFSIC-certified home inspector, and that engineer’s or home inspector’s report indicates that the foundation in question has no visual deterioration or any sign of impairment due to the presence of pyrrhotite (in other words, a CFSIC severity class code 1).
+Does that mean that a core test must be conducted immediately after the engineer’s or home inspector’s determination in order for that foundation to be eligible, later, for a CFSIC claim?

 Answer: No. In fact, a core test does not have to be done at all in this example, where the visual exam was done and there’s no evidence of any impairment (which means that the foundation is otherwise a CFSIC severity class code 1), until and unless such time as the buyer actually wishes to make a claim to CFSIC.
 CFSIC does not replace foundations that aren’t impaired; however, there is a way to apply to CFSIC with an unimpaired foundation in place, as is noted further in this Q&A.